tlaak/Dawnstar/content/posts/without-alcohol.md

 activities.
 I've went to a board game evening, scored the third place in a pub quiz with the team, and I even went to former workmate's farewell party.

-So yes, it is possible to live a social lifewithout drinking.
+So yes, it is possible to live a social life without drinking.
 The problem is the other people who are drinking as they will become slightly annoying when they get drunk.
 Who would have thought that?